directdemocracy-vote/www/white_paper.md

 A malicious polling station may misbehave, but this will be visible by all.
 If that happens, all the votes handled by this stations will be discarded.
 All the honest citizens who voted through this polling station will loose their vote.
-And the polling station will get a bad reputation from most of the trustees and won't be used any more.
+And the polling station will get a bad reputation from most of the judges and won't be used any more.
 A polling station handling a large number of votes is however unlikely to misbehave.
 This is because to have a large number of votes, a polling station should have a high reputation.
 And a high reputation is only possible if the station never misbehaved.